mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

-# Understanding Pontoon user interface
+# Understanding Pontoon translation workspace

 <!-- toc -->

-## Pontoon translation workspace

 Pontoon’s translation workspace consists of the main toolbar and 3 columns:
 * The left column includes a list of strings with a search field at the top.